Chaldene/pancam/To-Do.md

 ## Prioties

-* Within HK Decode, stop passing bin around and change functions to only return relevant arrays
 * Split data into activities so that it is easy to view HK etc.
 * Check that all items from TC and TM plotter have been recreated in here.
 * Make easier to read verification of HK by creating dedicated verificaiton modules